-FLIGHT NUMBER- The alpha-numerical designator of a flight prefixed by a two-letter or three-character designator
+FLIGHT NUMBER- The alpha-numerical designator of a flight prefixed by a two or three letter followed by three or four number designator.
+An additional letter may be added in the end by Operations for specific reasons.

-FUEL-TAKE OFF- The amount of fuel on board less the fuel consumed before the take-off run
+FUEL-TAKE OFF- the amount of fuel on board less the fuel consumed before the take-off run

-FUEL-TRIP- The amount of fuel planned to be consumed from take-off to the station of first intended landing
+FUEL-TRIP- The amount of fuel planned to be consumed from take-off to the station of first intended landing.

-GALLEY- The integral part of aircraft where pantry/catering material is stored
+GALLEY- the integral part of aircraft where pantry/catering material is stored

-GENERAL DECLARATION- A standard document giving certain details about a flight required for aircraft clearance by government authorities' countries
+GENERAL DECLARATION- A standard document giving certain details about a flight required for aircraft clearance by government authorities.